schulzefelix/laravel-adwords-targeting-idea-service/README.md

 $ composer require schulzefelix/laravel-adwords-targeting-idea-service
 ```

-In Laravel 5.5 the package will autoregister the service provider.
+The package will autoregister the service provider.
 If package discovery is disabled add the following.

 ```php
 // config/app.php